griptape-ai/griptape/docs/griptape-framework/structures/task-memory.md

 ```

 When we set `off_prompt` to `True`, the Agent does not function as expected, even generating an error.
 This is because the Calculator output is being stored in Task Memory but the Agent has no way to access it.
-To fix this, we need a [Tool that can read from Task Memory](#tools-that-can-read-from-task-memory) such as the `TaskMemoryClient`.
+To fix this, we need a [Tool that can read from Task Memory](#tools-that-can-read-from-task-memory) such as the `PromptSummaryClient`.
 This is an example of [not providing a Task Memory compatible Tool](#not-providing-a-task-memory-compatible-tool).

-## Task Memory Client
+## Prompt Summary Client

-The [TaskMemoryClient](../../griptape-tools/official-tools/task-memory-client.md) is a Tool that allows an Agent to interact with Task Memory.
+The [PromptSummaryClient](../../griptape-tools/official-tools/prompt-summary-client.md) is a Tool that allows an Agent to summarize the Artifacts in Task Memory.
 It has the following methods:

-- `query`: Retrieve the content of an Artifact stored in Task Memory.
-- `summarize`: Summarize the content of an Artifact stored in Task Memory.

-Let's add `TaskMemoryClient` to the Agent and run the same task.
+Let's add `PromptSummaryClient` to the Agent and run the same task.
-Note that on the `TaskMemoryClient` we've set `off_prompt` to `False` so that the results of the query can be returned directly to the LLM.
+Note that on the `PromptSummaryClient` we've set `off_prompt` to `False` so that the results of the query can be returned directly to the LLM.
 If we had kept it as `True`, the results would have been stored back Task Memory which would've put us back to square one.
 See [Task Memory Looping](#task-memory-looping) for more information on this scenario.

 ```python